jonyblan/New-things/Languages/C/README.md

 Summary:
+C is an optimal choice for projects requiring low-level control, efficiency, and direct access to hardware resources.
+It is well-suited for systems programming, embedded systems development, and applications with stringent performance requirements.
+The language's portability and ability to produce efficient and concise code make it a foundational choice for building robust and high-performance software.

 Setup:
 - Ensure you have a C compiler installed on your system (e.g., GCC for Linux, MinGW for Windows).